MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kereleasespinlock.md

 ### -param a [in]

-Specifies the IRQL value saved from the preceding call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff551917">KeAcquireSpinLock</a>.
+Pointer to a KSPIN_LOCK spin lock for which the caller provides the storage.

 ### -param b [in, out]

-Pointer to a spin lock for which the caller provides the storage.
+Specifies the KIRQL value saved from the preceding call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff551917">KeAcquireSpinLock</a>.